1031 Exchange

 The brilliant thing about a 1031 exchange is that you can stack them and potentially never pay the taxes incurred.

-For example, let’s say you sell property A, using a like kind exchange to buy property B. Then you can sell property B and buy property C, again using a like kind exchange.
-You sold 2 properties, bought 2 properties, and never paid a capital gains tax.
+For example, let’s say you sell property A, using a like-kind exchange to buy property B. Then you can sell property B and buy property C, again using a like-kind exchange.
+You sold two properties, bought two properties, and never paid a capital gains tax.

 Conclusion

-It is also a great tool for small businesses or real estate investors to maximize cash flow without a ton of effort.
+It is also an excellent tool for small businesses or real estate investors to maximize cash flow without much effort.

 Taxes can be expensive, or you can work with a qualified accountant to establish a plan for maximum profits and minimum tax balances using deductions like this.

-Need more accounting tips from a real Carmel accountant?
+Need more accounting tips from an honest Carmel accountant?

 Reach out to us today with any questions about your accounting needs.